CAVER-LB/CAVER-P4/README.md

 The `Caver_ToR` folder should be downloaded to the lower-layer switches, while the `Caver_Middle` folder should be downloaded to the upper-layer switches.

 ## 2.Build P4 and controller code
+1.Download p4_build.sh and place it in the $(SDE) directory on each switch.

+2.Build P4 and controller code using `make` on each switch.

 ## 3.Run
+1.Run the controller and switch p4 program using `./test` on both switch, then both swtiches are ready to switch packets!